gameDNAstudio/AndroidManifestConfigurator/README.md

 # Android Manifest Configurator

-The **Android Manifest Configurator** plugin lets you configure AndroidManifest in your [Unreal Engine 4](http://www.unrealengine.com) project.
+**Android Manifest Configurator** lets you configure AndroidManifest in an Unreal Engine 4 project using GUI in Project Settings.
+You can package separate versions for different configurations (smaller APK) and Google Play will automatically choose which one should be installed on a particular device.
+Plugin implements filters for texture compression, device screen & input, hardware type, device sensors, and more.
+More info about Filters on Google Play you can find on [official Android docs](https://developer.android.com/google/play/filters.html).

 * **Current version:** 1.4.0
 * **Binaries compiled for:** Unreal Engine 4.16
 * **Required Unreal Engine 4.16 or above.**

-You can package separate versions for different configurations (smaller APK!), for example texture compressions, and *Google Play Store* automatically choose which version should be installed on device.

 ## Features
 * Filters for Google Play Store